untied, fixed assets, capital allowances and depreciation

 What untied doesn't support

 untied does not support fixed asset registers (you'll need to manage this separately so you have a list of what you own).
-Remember as well that untied is intended for individuals with turnover of £90k or under.

 What's a capital gain?